matato03/wcastatistics-ticino/README.md

 # wcastatistics-ticino

-Statistics about ticino from WCA
+Statistics about Ticino from WCA